 There are two main trains stations in Casablanca.
 The first, and biggest, is Casa Voyageurs.
 It’s in the middle of the city.
 The second is Casa Port which is, as you probably guessed, near the Port.
 I’d get off at whatever stop is closest to your hotel which, for us, was Casa Port.
-There are taxis waiting outside (again, ask for the meter or agree on a rate ahead of time) or you may be able to walk which is what we did.
-Sidewalks were lacking, but everyone just drove around us.
+There are taxis waiting outside ( ask for the meter or agree on a rate ahead of time) or you may be able to walk.
+We ended up walking but quickly learned that there are very few actual sidewalks.
+Everyone just drove around us.

 If you are travelling as a group, it may be worth your while to pre-arrange an airport transfer which will be a fixed price.
 You can look into that here.

 Note: If you are flying into Casablanca airport, expect it to be a slow process.
 It took us 2 hours after landing to get out.